If you are looking for a new pair of headphones for watching movies, we have prepared the following list for you.

 In addition, there is a pretty cool built-in microphone which not only works well, but you won’t even know it’s there.

 Golzer BANC-50 headphones are pretty much unbeatable in what they offer for their price.
-So, in case you are looking for a pair of Bluetooth headphones, with great noise-cancelling, battery life, clear sound and even the option for a wired connection to your device without having to sell a limb first, these awesome headphones come at a price well below $100 and still perform better and provide more options than some actual $100 headphones.
+So, in case you are looking for a pair of Bluetooth headphones, with great noise-canceling, battery life, clear sound and even the option for a wired connection to your device without having to sell a limb first, these awesome headphones come at a price well below $100 and still perform better and provide more options than some actual $100 headphones.

 Each pair of headphones just reviewed would have their strengths and weaknesses, which could turn out to be a problem if your choice is not well thought through.